BoboevMuhammad/BoboevMuhammad/README.md

 👀 I’m interested in IT

-🌱 I’m currently learning javascript with html
+🌱 I’m currently learning javascript with python

 💞️ I’m looking to collaborate on Google